shini4i/argo-watcher/docs/getting-started/concepts.md

 Argo Watcher watches the Argo CD application for the images the pipeline just built and reports the deployment's final state back to it — turning an asynchronous process into a result the pipeline can branch on.

+Coming from `argocd app wait`, API polling, or `kubectl rollout status`?
+[Wait for an Argo CD Deployment from CI](../guides/ci-pipeline-wait.md) compares them with Argo Watcher.

 ## Server, client, and updater

 - **Server** — the long-running service.
 It talks to Argo CD, persists task state, exposes the HTTP API, and serves the Web UI, which shows every task in real time.